prettyyefan/prettyyefan.github.io/content/projects/_index.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I enjoy being involved in a fast-paced project, which makes me feel that every day is different and very challenging!
       filters:
         folders:
           - projects